Weyl laws for manifolds with hyperbolic cusps: Introduction

 \textbf{Acknowledgement} This work started in Paris, and ended in Montr\'eal, hence funded by both Universit\'e d'Orsay and the CRM.
 I am happy to thank S. Zelditch for introducing me to the Hadamard parametrix.
 I am also thankful for suggestions of C. Guillarmou, D. Jakobson, F. Rochon and M. Zworski.
+I am also very grateful for the patience of the reviewers.